Durenlab/LINGER/docs/GRN_infer.md

 ```

 ## Input data
-The input data is anndata format.
-In this example, the input data is:
+The input data should be anndata format.
+In this example, we need to transfer the following data type to anndata.
 - Single-cell multiome data including gene expression (RNA.txt in our example) and chromatin accessibility (ATAC.txt in our example).
 - Cell annotation/cell type label if you need the cell type specific gene regulatory network (label.txt in our example).
 ### RNA-seq